A Raised Vegetable Garden using WaterUps is key

 Flowers / Companion Plants

 Flowers will add to the gorgeousness of your garden and make you smile.
-For no other reason I think you should add this to your patch.
+For no other reason I think you should add this to your raised vegetable garden or patch.
 But there is another reason.
 Specific flowers are ‘companion plants’ and attract a variety of beneficial bugs and insects to your garden, helping you manage the pest load and pollinate your veggies.
 Try queen annes lace, marigolds, calendula, poppies, cosmos, sweetpeas, and sweet alyssum.
 You can usually find ‘beneficial bug’ seed mixes.
 Just broadcast them into your garden, rake in, tamp with your hand or back of the rake, and water in.
 Keep the watering up until they have germinated.
 Your self-isolation space will be the envy of all others.

 Remember, growing is a journey that teaches us ever so slowly.
 We will not get everything right immediately, but if we plant and observe, there is a very high chance that you will see results that will help you avoid the supermarkets.
 By the way if you aern’t an experienced gardener then a wicking bed is a very forgiving way to start.
 Growing doesn’t have to be scary, it can be fun, it can bond you to your family or neighbours, and it can be an answer to looking after our overall wellbeing during times like this.